om2-ws22/website/_sources/docs/programming-toolkit.md

 (anaconda)=
 ## Anaconda

 The open-source Anaconda Individual Edition is one of the easiest ways to get started with data science projects.
-It already includes Python and the most important data science modules.

 :::{note}
 Anaconda is a data science toolkit which already includes most of the data science modules we need.